iendjinn/iendjinn/systems/rim-space/index.markdown

 Worn items (such as armour, clothing, boots) do not count towards inventory slots

-A character carrying more equipment than they have inventory slots has **disadvantage** on strength and dexterity saves, and all attacks they make are **impaired**.
+While a character is carrying more equipment than they have inventory slots strength and dexterity saves will be hard and all attacks they make are **impaired**.

 ### 2.2 Usage